torgeirl/printer_tools/README.md

 =============

 ## Overview
-Python scripts made to help you monitor printers on a network.
+Python scripts that helps you monitor printers on a network.

 ## Assumptions
 * You're running the scripts on a server with access to the printer network.